plengauer/opentelemetry-bash/README.md

 # initialize the sdk
 otel_init

-# create a default span for the command and collect all output to stderr as logs
+# create a default span for the command
-# every line written to stderr will be collected as logs
+# all lines written to stderr will be collected as logs
 otel_observe echo "hello world"

 # create a manual span with a custom attribute